 Acne Scarring and Tips to Avoid it

 Almost everyone has experienced acne at some point in their life.
-Acne is the most common form of skin disease known to mankind.
+Acne is a common form of skin disease.
 Most of us don’t pay much attention to it; what can a few skin bumps to us, right?
 Unfortunately, if left on their own, acne can cause permanent scarring.
 It is important that we are aware of this threat and takes steps to avoid scars before they form.
 Read on to learn about the various forms of acne scars and some tips on avoiding them.

 Types of Acne Scarring